achoi-1/Active-Directory-Home-Lab/README.md

 # Step 2.
 Download Windows Server 2019 ISO and Windows 10 ISO
 [Click here](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019) to download Windows Server 2019 ISO [Click here](https://www.microsoft.com/en-us/software-download/windows10) to download Windows 10 installation media.
 Ensure you select "Create installation media (USB flash drive, DVD, or ISO file) for another PC", then choose the "ISO file" option when prompted.
 # Step 3.
-Set up the first virtual machine (Windows Server 2019)
+Set up the Server virtual machine (Windows Server 2019)
 Open Oracle VirtualBox.
 Click New (CTRL + N).
 Under VM name, call it "DC" for this exercise (domain controller).
 Under "specify virtual hardware", allocate an appriopriate amount of memory and CPU based on how much you have (keep in mind we will be running two virtual machines at the same time).